CPSSD/dipla/docs/user_facing_api.md

 ## Distributing work

 To distribute work using dipla, you should create chunks of code that can exist in isolation, and that make sense for a machine to be able to run that chunk without depending on anything else.
-You can create one of these chunks by creating a function and giving it the @Dipla.distributable decorator, for example if you wanted to create a chunk that would calculate the square root of a number, you could do the following:
+You can create one of these chunks by creating a function that takes a string input parameter and giving it the @Dipla.distributable decorator, for example if you wanted to create a chunk that would calculate the square root of a number you could do the following:

 ```
 @Dipla.distributable